History of Iona College

 In all, since this time, 49 Oblates have served the Iona community, and nine old boys have been ordained Oblates themselves.
 Since the humble beginnings, Iona has educated over seven thousand students.
 The College boasts a Rhodes Scholar, Dr Tom Ward (’96), and many graduates lead successful lives in business, academic, technical, community, sporting and cultural endeavours.

-Even after fifty years, some of our earliest families still share their lives with Iona.
+Even after sixty years, some of our earliest families still share their lives with Iona.
 These families worship at the Iona Chapel on Sundays.
 They are grandparents and parents.
 They are old boys.
 They are staff and former staff.

 May God continue to bless Iona College.
 May we continue to tell our story as the years go on, as more and more boys and their families are enfolded into the ethos and the spirit that has made Iona the respected school it is today.